kingston-hackSpace/Sound-Detector/README.md

 - Open the Serial Monitor to visualize the incomming data from the sensor

 - Next: Add an LED and resistor, and upload [this code](https://github.com/kingston-hackSpace/Sound-Detector/blob/main/Envelope/Envelop_LED.ino) to your board.

+- Bonus: Add a decay effect to your LED.
+Use [this code](https://github.com/kingston-hackSpace/Sound-Detector/blob/main/Envelope/Envelop_LEDdecay.ino)
 ----
 # TUTORIAL :  GATE